 Step #3: Gather all the necessary documentation.

 If you’ve sent timely invoices, the agreed-upon payment is due, and the general contractors or property owners refuse to comply, start gathering the documentation you need to complete the lien affidavit because it is very possible you will have to move forward with the lien process.
+For a mechanic’s lien, specific documentation such as invoices and contracts related to the work performed is required.
 The information you will need includes:

 The Texas Mechanics Lien Affidavit form has a section named ‘Contents of Affidavit’ that lists all the information you need to provide.
 Be sure to review this section thoroughly and have all the required information on hand.
 Ideally, before you even start the job.

-Step #4: Fill out the Texas Affidavit of Lien and file it.
+Step #4: Fill out the Texas Affidavit of Mechanic's Lien and file it.

 After collecting all the necessary details, you can either download a Texas Affidavit of Lien or use a reliable third-party lien service.
 Fill in all the required fields with accurate information, and make sure to carefully read the instructions provided so that the information you provide is precise, clear, and comprehensive.